 County Meath, located on the east coast of Ireland and in the greater Dublin region, occupies an area of 234,490 hectares (579,425 acres).
-Its population, according to the 2016 Census was 195,044, with 73,757dwellings.
-There are 118 primary schools and 21 second level schools in the county which cater for approximately 40,000 school children.
+Its population, according to the 2022 Census was 220,826, with 78,759 dwellings.
+There are 144 schools in the county catering for 55,159 school children, with a further 7,377 Third Level Students.

-The physical landscape of the county ranges from a short coastline of 12km in the east to tracts of peat land and raised bogs in the southwest, rollingdrumlin hills in the north, and the rich pastures of the Boyne and Blackwater valleys.
+The physical landscape of the county ranges from a short coastline of 12km in the east to tracts of peat land and raised bogs in the southwest, rolling drumlin hills in the north, and the rich pastures of the Boyne and Blackwater valleys.

-Meath County Council have a vision of County Meath being recognised locally, nationally and internationally, not only as excellent place to live, but also to visit and to invest in.
+Meath County Council have a vision of County Meath being recognised locally, nationally and internationally, not only as excellent place to live, but also to visit and in which to invest.